MBaramia/trendteller/README.md

 - [ ] Don't go overboard with editing
 - [ ] Not interested in unit tests
 - [ ] Show you have met requirments

+# Submission

+- [ ] Report: Each member submits final report and contribution sheet
+- [ ] One team member should submit code base and video presentation (does not need to be the same team member)
+- [ ] If code base or video is too large for tabula, email it to James (outlook sharepoint).
+Title the email "Group 11 - Submission"
+- [ ] Do not send github links (they need code base for archives)